-I was working in a Chinese restaurant in a small town in southern Illinois as a table server when the idea of becoming a hibachi came to my mind.
+My hibachi journey started when I was working in a Chinese restaurant in a small town in southern Illinois as a table server when the idea of becoming a hibachi came to my mind.
 The biggest challenge at that time was I never got a chance to attend a formal culinary school due to the long hours of work (average 60 to 70 hours a week).

 I looked for the good sources to become a hibachi chef, but failed miserably.
 It had been really hard for me to find the hibachi chefs who want to share their knowledge and experience.
 Most of them just wanted to keep the “secret” for themselves.
 Now, I understand why they don’t want to share their knowledge and expertise.
 I was just too naive 😉